nashville-software-school/client-side-mastery/CourseMaterial/Sprint_1/Git/Content/GithubWorkflow.md

 Similarly, Teammate 2 now needs to get the new code in their local branch and start a new branch.
 You can see here in the diagram that they:

-- Go ahead and checkout to their main branch
 - Pull in the main branch from Github into their local main branch
 - Checkout to a new branch